sdr-enthusiasts/docker-acarshub/README.md

 ## Ports

-No ports are exposed in this container.
+No exposed ports are necessary to run the container.
+However, if you enable `VERBOSE` the built in webserver will be enabled as well, and will be available on port `80`.

 ## Volumes